kk7ds/chirp/.github/pull_request_template.md

 * Commits should be squashed into logical units.
 * Commits should be rebased (or simply rebase-able in the web UI) on current master.
 Do not put merge commits in a PR.
 * Commits in a single PR should be related.
 * Major new features or bug fixes should reference a [CHIRP issue](https://chirp.danplanet.com/projects/chirp/issues).
+Do this with the pattern `Fixes #1234` or `Related to #1234` so that the ticket system links the commit to the issue.
 * New drivers should be accompanied by a test image in `tests/images` (except for thin aliases where the driver is sufficiently tested already).
 * All files must be GPLv3 licensed or contain no license verbiage.
 No additional restrictions can be placed on the usage (i.e. such as noncommercial).